 On the road towards fossil freedom

-Woman next to her electric car
+A woman standing next to an electric car

 One of Europe’s largest charging networks